 Of course, this is an easily solvable problem in a kettle.
 Just add more wood.
 Both in the kettle and smoker, finding the right amount of smoke is a game of trial and error, but what this test does show is that smoke is absorbed to a greater extent in the device whose main purpose is to deliver smoke to the food.

 The Rib Results

 When it comes down to it, fiddling with temperature and smoke absorption is small potatoes to how the ribs actually taste.
 As I mentioned before, it wasn't until I got a smoker that I started producing the highest quality barbecue.
 These ribs brought back memories of the old days next to the grill when the racks just weren't up to snuff.

-The ribs from the kettle were good—the meat was juicy, smokey, and fairly tender.
+The ribs from the kettle were good.
+The meat was juicy, smoky, and fairly tender.
 I had some friends over to help me eat through the racks.
 "These are totally serviceable," said one of them about the kettle-done ribs.
-Now I don't know about you, but "serviceable" doesn't cut it for my barbecue—I want greatness, and the smoker-done ribs earned that title.
+Now I don't know about you, but "serviceable" doesn't cut it for my barbecue.
+I want greatness, and the smoker-done ribs earned that title.

 OK, I'm Convinced, What Type of Smoker Should I Buy?

 I'm happy to see you're ready to shop for a smoker already!
 The world of smokers gets even trickier than grills, though, with many types out there made by a whole host of companies.
 That'd really require a separate post to cover all that territory.